 This recipe with honey is surprisingly easy to make and will wow and impress your guests.
 When people hear the word soufflé they sometimes get scared – but don’t be!
 It may take a try, or a few, to get the airy consistency just right.
 The only real trick to making soufflé is doing your best not to jump up and down or make a lot of loud noises while they are baking.
 You can still enjoy a deflated Soufflé, it tastes the same, it’s just not nearly as beautiful a presentation when serving.
 I have quite a few funny stories from life on this, but I promise everyone will still enjoy the dessert.

 Adapting our Pumpkin Soufflé

-You know, any recipe does not achieve true perfection until you’ve added your own touch to it.
+You know, any recipe does not achieve true perfection until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
-Call to your inner pastry chef come out and play and change up this recipe.
+Call your inner pastry chef to come out and play and change up this recipe.
 Here are some ideas:

 - Use whole milk instead of coconut milk if you don’t have issues with dairy

 - Serve this Pumpkin Soufflé with Grand Marnier infused fresh whipped cream sweetened with honey